Lky777/ocserv/README.md

 bash ocservauto.sh
 ```

-Profiles in /etc/ocserv/

-When you change the profiles, restart the vpn server.
+restart the vpn server if the Profiles(/etc/ocserv/) was changed
 ```
 /etc/init.d/ocserv restart
 ```